 How to Create a Successful

 In this episode, Remy and I discuss the four major pillars for a strategic sales plan that closes the gap to achieving quota and building a healthier sales funnel.
 These pillars have been Remy’s mantra through his years at the helm of various sales departments of world-renowned organizations.
-They cover everything from go-to-market strategies, sales prospecting, and even having the right team for the job.
+They cover everything from go-to-market strategies, sales prospecting strategies, and even having the right team for the job.
 It is the perfect sales plan template for every leader who needs to plan their plan to close the sales cycle, increase sales forecasting accuracy, and focus on their target market customer.According to Remy Piazza from @bureauveritas, there are 4 fundamental pillars that regardless of the industry you are in will steer your sales team in the right direction.
 Great episode!
 Thanks, Remy and @M_3jr Click To Tweet

 There’s a notion that, as sales leaders transfer from one company to another, they tend to stay within the same industry.
 While most leaders vertically align themselves with the industries they know, Remy has found joy in being in a leadership position and hitting sales goals in a variety of industries.
 For this reason, business leaders can apply Remy’s four effective sales plan pillars to any industry and any customer profile.